AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 defined.
 However, they will only be taken into account by **Antares-Xpansion** if the expansion-accurate mode is used (see later).

-<span class="underline">Investment in renewable generation
+Investment in renewable generation
-capacity</span>: As in the case of thermal generation, the renewable generation capacity subject to expansion, physically located for the example in **Figure 4 (b)** in *area1*, must be moved to a virtual node connected to the physical *area1* node.
+capacity: As in the case of thermal generation, the renewable generation capacity subject to expansion, physically located for the example in **Figure 4 (b)** in *area1*, must be moved to a virtual node connected to the physical *area1* node.
 The investment candidate's